nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Saving the data

-MATHUTORING data is saved in the hard disk automatically after any command that changes the data.
+* MATHUTORING data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+* If the user would like to save the MATHUTORING data in a different location, they can use the [`export`](#1-exporting-the-data-of-the-students-export) command.

 [Back to top](#table-of-contents)